NNEngine/C-Projects/README.md

 ## C-Projects
-This repository contains C projects.
+This repository contains projects written in pure C.

 Here is a list of C projects included in this repository:
 - Linear Regression implementation in C